dnlloyd/my-terraform/modules/event-bridge/README.md

 }
 ```

-Associate the role with event rule target by defining it inside the module as below
+Associate the role with the event rule target by defining it inside the module as below

 ```
   targets = {